gijsdanoe/bertje-long/coref/README.md

 ## Coreference resolution
 For the full set-up, see: https://github.com/andreasvc/dutchcoref/.
-The RiddleCoref data is copyrighted
+The RiddleCoref data is copyrighted and can not be distributed.

 How to run:
 1. First, for each model and context, all three classifiers need to be trained: